vexx32/PSKoans/CONTRIBUTING.md

 ## Asking Questions

 Have a question?
-Open an new issue using relevant labels.
-The community will be eager to assist you.
-Your well-worded question will serve as a resource to others searching for help.
+Open an new issue using the relevant template.
+The community will be happy to assist you.
+There are no stupid questions! :blush:

 ## Providing Feedback